ehmatthes/pcc_2e/beyond_pcc/ai_player.md

 It's worth looking closely at this line, because this is how we'll approach many aspects of automating the game play.
 The `self` here refers to an instance of `AIPlayer`, not `AlienInvasion`.
 The `ai_game` attribute refers to an instance of the `AlienInvasion` class, which represents the game as a whole.
 We then access the `stats` attribute in `AlienInvasion`, which refers to an instance of the `GameStats` class.
 Finally we access the `game_active` attribute of `GameStats`, and set it to `True`.

-Next we need a while loop, so the automated game will do all of the updating that was being done in the original `run_game()` method.
+Next we need a while loop, so the automated game will do all of the updating that was being done in the original `run_game()` method (5).
 We still want to call the original `_check_events()`, because we'll want to be able to quit the game at any time.
 If the game is active, we still need to update the ship, update the bullets, and update the aliens.
 Finally, we need to update the screen on every pass through the loop.
 Since we need to do this whether the game is active or inactive, the call to `_update_screen()` occurs outside of the if block.

 At the bottom of the file we make an instance of `AlienInvasion`, which we assign to `ai_game`.
 Then we need to make an instance of `AIPlayer`, which requires the `ai_game` object as an argument.
 Finally, we call the `run_game()` method associated with the `ai_player` object, not the one associated with `ai_game`.